multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 The description of a smart contract's inputs is known as the [ABI](/developers/data/abi), and lives off-chain.
 In short, the ABI is a collection of endpoint names, with argument names and type descriptions.
 To be able to effectively call a smart contract, it is useful to know its ABI.

-The equivalent of the ABI in the Rust world is a a helper trait, called a __proxy__.
+The equivalent of the ABI in the Rust world is a helper trait, called a __proxy__.
 All it does is that it provides a typed interface to any smart contract, it takes the typed arguments and it serializes them according to the [MultiversX serialization format](/developers/data/serialization-overview).

 Let's take this very simple example: